County wants to buy land to improve emergency evacuation routes in Lahaina | Maui Now

 Council members had plenty of ideas for the site, including multifamily housing, cold storage for farmers or resiliency hubs.
 Nishita said those could all be discussed in the future, but that evacuation routes were the priority.

-“The main reason why we’re acquiring it is for the roadway evacuation routes, so any other portion of the property that doesn’t need to be used for something related to that, we can all discuss on what would be most appropriate or what is most needed in the Lahaina community,” he said.
+“The main reason why we’re acquiring it is for the roadway evacuation routes, so any other portion of the property that doesn’t need to be used for something related to that, we can all discuss on what would be most appropriate or what is most needed in the Lahaina community,” said Nishita, who temporarily led the Office of Recovery created after the fire until John Smith was chosen as the permanent administrator in December.

 Committee members, who voted 8-0 in favor of the purchase with Tasha Kama excused, agreed with Nishita on the need to move quickly.